Dream Symbols and their Origin

 Transportation (by foot, car, train etc.)

-Examples can be found in the following chapters with the priority themes:
+Examples can be found in the following chapters with the main subjects:

-These are not only single symbols that everyone has to discover on their own.
-Rather more there are also nuances of symbols of higher hierarchies.
-We should not forget that symbols are built from our individual experience and therefore always contain a personal touch.
+These are not only single symbols that everyone has to discover on his own.
+Rather more, they also show nuances of symbols of higher hierarchies.
+We must not forget that symbols are built from our individual experience and therefore always have a personal touch.

 © Alfred Ballabene (Vienna) translated by Seth